 And I’m pretty confident on topics of harmony, co-operation, teamwork, synergy, and understanding.

-my friend wanted to achieve co-operation and understanding, she would’ve succeeded much better if she:
+IF my friend wanted to achieve co-operation and understanding, she would’ve succeeded much better if she:

 - Opened her mind and put aside her labels and knee-jerk emotion.